krisztian-hofstadter-tedor/sonicart/README.md

 ## progress

-To measure progress, use the 'Level 6 ARU Generic Assessment Criteria and Marking Standards' in conjunction with the 'Module Assessment Sheet'. [^fn-forms_footnote]
+To measure progress, use the 'Level 6 ARU Generic Assessment Criteria and Marking Standards' in conjunction with the 'Module Assessment Sheet'.
+[1]

 <br>